jrudar/Triglav/README.md

 ### Class Parameters
     Inputs:

-    threshold and threshold_2: int, default = 95
+    threshold and threshold_2: int, default = 99.5 and 100
-        The threshold for comparing shadow and real features in the first and second stage.
+        The threshold for comparing shadow and real features in the when using SHAP and SAGE scores.

+    metric: str, default = "correlation"
+        The dissimilarity measure used to calculate distances between features.

+    linkage: str, default = "complete"

+    thresh: float, default = 2.0

+    criterion: str, default = "distance"

-    p and p_2: float, default = 0.55 / 0.55
+    p: float, default = 0.35
-        The 'p' parameter of the Binomial distribution at stages 1 and 2.
+        The 'p' parameter used to determine the shape of the Beta-Binomial distribution.

-    alpha: float, default = 0.025
+    alpha: float, default = 0.05
         The level at which corrected p-values will be rejected.

-    max_iter: int, default = 50
-        The maximum number of iterations.

     verbose: int, default = 0
         Specifies if basic reporting is sent to the user.

-    n_jobs: int, default = 5
+    n_jobs: int, default = 3
         The number of threads

     Returns: